 Parameter Description file The file path and the file name to which you want to save the SAS PHY counters.
 Enclose the file path and the file name in double quotation marks (" ").
-For example: file="C:\Program Files\CLI\logs\sasphy.csv" This command does not automatically append a file extension to the saved file.
+For example: file="C:\Program Files\CLI\logs\sasphy.csv" The default name of the file that contains the SAS PHY error statistics is sas-phy-error-log.csv.
 You can use any file name but you must use the .csv extension.